Selling Cigars

 How

-The Cigar History exhibit is a huge under-taking that could take 5 or more years.
+The Cigar History exhibit is a huge undertaking that could require five or more years to complete.

 SELLING CIGARS is a part of that history.
-It’s not finished.
+It is not finished.
 At least another dozen more exhibits are part of the story.

 Future exhibits will take detailed looks at: